How to Read Your Electricity Bill

 - Fuel Adjustment Rider - This adjustment represents the difference between the actual costs of the fuel used to generate electricity compared to the forecast costs.
 It may appear as a charge or a refund as approved by the Yukon Utilities Board.

-- Yukon Energy Revenue Shortfall Rider – This includes cost adjustments since the basic per kilowatt hour approved price from 2011 for Yukon Energy.
-The details included in the calculation may be a surcharge, a refund or an interim rate adjustment as approved by the Yukon Utilities Board.
+- Yukon Energy Revenue Shortfall Rider and YEC Temporary Rate True Up – This includes cost adjustments since the basic per kilowatt hour approved price from 2011 for Yukon Energy.
+The details included in the calculation may be a surcharge, a refund, an interim or a temporary rate adjustment as approved by the Yukon Utilities Board.

 - Yukon Interim Electrical Rebate - This Yukon Territorial Government program provides a credit on up to the first 1000 kwh of electricity used at residential sites each month to reduce your overall bill.